FLYSTEPHEN/python-data-assignments/mission list.md

 - [ ] I must write something in readme
 - [ ] learn visualisation to make data organised
 - [ ] I can try text analysis
+- [ ] learn how to use 'try' in case some input problems